tablackmore/password-slow-hash/README.md

 	if(err) {
 		throw err;
 	} else {
-		// save generatedHash to users password field in db;
+		// save generatedHash to users password field in db }
-	}
 });